 The example below looks at the defocused specular highlights' fringing colors in the foreground vs. the background.

-The silver jewelry in the 100% crops from an f/2.8 5Ds R image above shows only very slight color differences in the foreground vs. background, and the details in the center of depth of field are really sharp, reflecting strong performance.
+The silver jewelry in the 100% crops from an f/2.8 5Ds R image above shows only very slight color differences in the foreground vs. background, and the details in the center of depth of field are very sharp, reflecting strong performance.

 Canon optical technologies deployed on this lens include Super Spectra Coating (SSC), rejecting extraneous light wavelengths, and Air Sphere Coating (ASC, a thin film containing silicon dioxide and air formed on top of traditional multi-coating), helping to minimize glare and reflections.
 Additionally, the new optical design, moving the second lens element toward the rear of the lens with only one large element remaining in the front, aids in reducing flare and ghosting.
 Our standard flare test involves placing the sun in the corner of the frame.
 While this test works excellently with wide angles through short telephoto focal lengths, longer focal lengths such as this always show a lot of flare from this test.